mingzehuang/latentcor/paper/paper.md

 # Availability

 The R package 'latentcor' is available on [Github](https://github.com/mingzehuang/latentcor/).
+A comprehensive vignette

 # Acknowledgments

-We thank Dr. Grace Yoon for providing details on implementation of `mixedCCA` R package.
+We thank Dr. Grace Yoon for providing details about the implementation of `mixedCCA` R package.

 # References